I. Identity and contact details of the data controller

 Your personal information will be stored for as long as necessary to fulfill the purposes described in this Privacy Policy or as required by law, e.g. for tax and accounting purposes.

-You have the right to revoke your consent under data protection law at any time.
-The revocation of consent does not affect the legality of processing carried out on the basis of the consent until revocation.
+You have the right to withdraw your declaration of consent under data protection law at any time.

 1. Scope of the processing of personal data

-We use the plugin from YouTube operated by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter referred to as YouTube / Google).
+We use the Google-operated YouTube plugin from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter referred to as YouTube / Google).

-Further information on the collection and the storage of data by Google can be found here: https://policies.google.com/privacy.
+Further information on the processing of data by Google can be found here: https://policies.google.com/privacy.

 1. Purpose of data processing

-The use of the YouTube plugin serves the improvement of the user friendliness and an appealing representation of our online presence.
+The use of the YouTube video serves to improve user-friendliness and an appealing presentation of our online presence.

 1. Legal basis for the processing of personal data